Wednesday, 22 January 2025

 Automation takes centre stage

-The push for automation has been partly driven by the challenges Apple faced during the pandemic.
+The push for automation has been partly driven by the challenges Apple faced during the COVID-19 pandemic.
 Lockdowns and worker protests at its primary assembly plants in China severely disrupted production, causing the company to miss out on sales opportunities due to unmet demand.

 Benefits of automation